 - Sun-dried tomato hummus with non-dairy mozzarella or no cheese

-- Kalamata olive hummus with vegan feta or no cheese (I’m a fan of Violife vegan feta)
+- Kalamata olive hummus with non-dairy feta or no cheese (I’m a fan of Violife vegan feta)

 In addition, you can add other things to your bean quesadilla, depending on the filling you choose.